-In 1983, Nolan Ryan became the first pitcher to surpass Walter Johnson’s record of 3,508 career strikeouts, set way back in 1927.
+In 1983, Nolan Ryan became the first pitcher to surpass Walter Johnson’s 3,508 career strikeouts, set way back in 1927.
+Nolan Ryan had seven no-hitters and pitched for the New York Mets, California Angels, Houston Astros, and Texas Rangers.
+Nolan Ryan Baseball Cards are as blue-chip as they come; go ahead and buy, buy, and BUY some more.

 It’s just one of many records set by Ryan over the years, as his fastball scared opposing teams for an improbable 27 seasons.

-‘The Ryan Express’ was also featured on hundreds of cards over his career, up to and including the latest sets being released right now.
+‘The Ryan Express’ was also featured on hundreds of cards over his career, up to and including the latest sets being released.
+Here’s a list of 30 of the most fabulous Nolan Ryan baseball cards, based on the overall card design, emphasizing potential long-term ROI more significantly.

 The Greatest Nolan Ryan Baseball Cards of All-Time